Keyruu/oblivion/content/Homelab/Docker Compose on NixOS.md

 ## [Arion](https://docs.hercules-ci.com/arion/#_how_it_works)

-This is a tool to basically define docker composes inside of a nix module.
+This is a tool to basically define docker composes inside a nix module.
 It's a thin wrapper around nix and docker compose.

-This looks pretty good but doesn't see much use in the community and it is another format on top of docker compose which I don't really like.
+This looks pretty good but doesn't see much use in the community, and it is another format on top of docker compose which I don't really like.

 Maybe I'll use this in the future though.

 ## What to do then?

-The truth is that the 100% Nix approach doesn't work for me here but I still use Nix to achieve a good setup.
+The truth is that the 100% Nix approach doesn't work for me here, but I still use Nix to achieve a good setup.
 Let's get into it.

 # Docker Compose as a Systemd service

 I will use [Mealie](https://mealie.io/) as the example service I install.
-Mealie is an awesome self hosted recipe manager.
+Mealie is an awesome self-hosted recipe manager.

-So first of all I use Nix to install Docker like this:
+So first I use Nix to install Docker like this:

 ```nix
 virtualisation.docker.enable = true;